divijm/CFA-ATM-terminal-app/README.md

 <h2>Description:</h2>

 Create an ATM app which does the following:
-  - multiple methods
+  - utilizing multiple methods
   - utilizing a loop
+  - utilizing if statements
   - getting user input at multiple stages of the app
   - ability to set an initial balance
-  - ability to withdraw
+  - ability to withdraw a certain amount
+  - ability to deposit a certain amount
-  - ability to deposit
+  - ability to show balance after withdrawal or deposit
   - ability to exit the ATM if nothing more needs to be done

 <h2>File History:</h2>